 I am a mathematician with expertise in optimisation and operations research.
 I am particularly interested in problems that are difficult to solve directly by mixed integer programming (MIP) solver.
 To this end, I have developed extensive experience in decomposition techniques, such as Dantzig-Wolfe reformulation and Benders' decomposition.
-It is this expertise that brings me to my current role at Quantagonia, where I apply decomposition techniques to develop hybrid computing algorithms to solve optimisation problems as quadratic unconstrained binary optimisation (QUBO) problems.
-The aim of my work and research is to combine the power of classical and quantum computers using decomposition techniques to solve challenging optimisation problems.
+During my time as a postdoctoral researcher I have contributed to the constraint integer programming solver SCIP.
+My expertise in operations research, optimisation and solver development brings me to my current role at GAMS, where I am involved in optimisation projects and supporting the newly formed solver development team.
+I am excited about starting up at GAMS and working on quite a wide array of optimisation projects.

 My academic journey

 Prior to my transition to industry, I was on the academic career path.
 After my PhD in Mathematics, I completed a three year posting at the Zuse Institute Berlin (ZIB).
 Following that, I had the wonderful opportunity to focus on my own research after being awarded an EPSRC Fellowship in 2017.
 I first took up this fellowship in the Management Science department of the Lancaster University Management School.
 Then, in making life decisions, I decided to finish that fellowship at the University of Exeter.
-This led to me becoming a Senior Lecturer in the Department of Mathematics at the University of Exeter before I departed to join Quantagonia.
+This led to me becoming a Senior Lecturer in the Department of Mathematics at the University of Exeter.
+Finally, I made the jump from academia to industry, first at Quantagonia and now at GAMS.

 A little more details about my research background.
 As part of my EPSRC fellowship, and most recently, I have been working on general algorithms for decomposition methods.
 A major achievement of this research was the development a Benders' decomposition solver, using SCIP and GCG.
 During this time I also developed software for optimising brewery production planning and scheduling.
 You can see a talk on this here.